Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Introduction

-In general, HgTe-based materials constitute a platform, which is exceptionally rich since they are characterized by two critical parameters, which define the on-going physics.
+In general, HgTe-based materials constitute a platform, which is exceptionally rich since they are characterized by two critical parameters~\cite{doi:10.1126/science.1133734}, which define the on-going physics~\cite{PhysRevLett.95.146802, PhysRevLett.95.226801, PhysRevLett.96.106802}.
 The first parameter is fixed at the growing phase: it is the QW width.
-It defines the spectrum of the QW particles~\cite{PhysRevLett.95.146802, PhysRevLett.95.226801, PhysRevLett.96.106802, doi:10.1126/science.1133734}.
+It defines the spectrum of the QW particles~\cite{doi:10.1126/science.1133734}.
 At certain width (around 6 nm), the band gap can even disappear.
 If the QW width is in the vicinity of this critical width, the material turns into a 2D topological insulator~\cite{doi:10.1126/science.1148047, GUSEV2019113701} or a 2D semimetal~\cite{EntinJETP2013}.
-Such a regime is manifested by the presence of a single valley representing a Dirac cone with rather unique transport properties~\cite{ButtnerNatPhys2011, KozlovHETPL2013, KvonJETPL2008, PhysRevB.96.045304, PhysRevB.99.121405, nano12142492}.
+Such a regime is manifested by the presence of a single valley representing a Dirac cone~\cite{ButtnerNatPhys2011} with rather unique transport properties, including the magnetotransport in classical magnetic fields~\cite{KvonJETPL2008}, cyclotron resonance~\cite{nano12142492}, weak localization phenomena~\cite{KozlovHETPL2013}, and the quantum Hall regime \cite{PhysRevB.96.045304}.

 The second critical parameter can be in-situ controlled: it is the gate voltage.
-Depending on the gate voltage, it is possible to achieve different transport regimes: from topological insulators to semimetals.
+Depending on the gate voltage, it is possible to achieve different transport regimes: from a topological insulator to a semimetal.
 Moreover, it is possible to observe a switch between different regimes of operation since the gate controls the density of the carriers of charge, and thus, the degeneracy factor.

-There also exists another control parameter which not only serves as an alternative tool to change the system behavior, but also it allows for the study of other phenomena with various temperature dependencies: the magnetic field.
-The violation of various symmetries in magnetic field may result in unusual transport phenomena in low-dimensional structures caused by the electron-electron~\cite{Kibis_1992} and electron-phonon interactions~\cite{Kibis_1999, Kibis_2001, Kibis_2002, Lawton-2002}.
+There also exists another control parameter which not only serves as an alternative tool to change the system behavior, but allows for the study of new effects (with various temperature dependencies): the magnetic field.
+The violation of various symmetries in the presence of a magnetic field may result in unusual transport phenomena in 1D nanostructuries caused by the electron-electron~\cite{Kibis_1992} and electron-phonon interaction~\cite{Kibis_2001, Kibis_2002}.
+An in-plane magnetic field in a quasi-2D structure may result in the asymmetry of electron-phonon interaction under the action of surface acoustic wave or uniform heating~\cite{Kibis_1999}.
+Experimental manifestation of specific transport phenomena occurring under the violation of the time-reversal symmetry was reported in the hybrid semiconductor-ferromagnetic structures~\cite{Lawton-2002}.

+Furthermore, particle-particle collisions in systems with parabolic dispersion of carriers does not directly affect the transport properties due to the presence of the Galilean invariance.
+Nevertheless, the latter symmetry may be violated in quasi-2D structures with several subbands, thus, resulting in a sufficient influence of interparticle scattering from different subbands on the total electric current~\cite{PhysRevB.59.2376, RefHoleHole}.